Topl/daml-on-topl/spec/modules/organization.md

 ##### `Membership_Reject`

-By exericsing this choice the invitee archives the `MembershipOffer`.
+By exercising this choice the invitee archives the `MembershipOffer`.

 ###### Parameters